 The following chromosomal conditions are associated with changes in the structure or number of copies of chromosome 11.

 Beckwith-Wiedemann syndrome results from the abnormal regulation of genes on part of the short (p) arm of chromosome 11.
-The genes are located close together in a region designated 11p15.5 near one end of the chromosome.
+The genes are located close together in a region designated 11p15.5.

 People normally inherit one copy of chromosome 11 from each parent.
-For most genes on this chromosome, both copies of the gene are expressed, or "turned on," in cells.
+For most genes on this chromosome, both copies of the gene are active (expressed) in cells.
 For some genes in the 11p15.5 region, however, only the copy inherited from a person's father (the paternally inherited copy) is expressed.
 For other genes, only the copy inherited from a person's mother (the maternally inherited copy) is expressed.
 These parent-specific differences in gene expression are caused by a phenomenon called genomic imprinting.
-Researchers have determined that changes in genomic imprinting disrupt the regulation of several genes located at 11p15.5, including CDKN1C, H19, IGF2, and KCNQ1OT1.
+Researchers have determined that changes in genomic imprinting disrupt the regulation of several genes located in the 11p15.5 region, including CDKN1C, H19, IGF2, and KCNQ1OT1.
 Because these genes are involved in directing normal growth, problems with their regulation lead to overgrowth and the other characteristic features of Beckwith-Wiedemann syndrome.